multibdoyle/a-new-york-city-food-diary/content/blog/smashed-just-upped-the-lower-east-side-burger-game/index.md

 fig-caption: # Add figcaption (optional)
 tags: [burgers, Lower East Side] # add tag
 ---
-Smashed, a hip new Lower East Side burger joint, is dishing out ultra-thin, crispy patties that feel about as true to the original midwest smashburger form as you can get.
+<a href='https://www.instagram.com/smashednyc/?hl=en' target='blank'>Smashed</a>, a hip new Lower East Side burger joint, is dishing out ultra-thin, crispy patties that feel about as true to the original midwest smashburger form as you can get.

 The menu is almost entirely burger-focused — with single, double and triple patty smashes, Impossible meat options and a trio of signature burgers.
 I went for a double-smash for my first go-round this afternoon, and opted out of the beef fat fries — which are supposedly excellent — with the intuition that I may want to save room for more burger.